 President Mamadou Tandja was overthrown in a military coup in February 2010.
-A year later, in March 2011, opposition leader Mahamadou Issoufou won presidential elections that were deemed free and fair by the international community, and his Social Democratic Party coalition won a majority in the National Assembly.
+In March 2011, opposition leader Mahamadou Issoufou won presidential elections that were deemed free and fair, and his Nigerien Party for Democracy and Socialism won a plurality in the National Assembly.
 In 2015, Niger joined a multinational coalition fighting the ISIS-aligned Boko Haram terrorists inside Nigeria.
-It also faces a restive Tuareg population in the North and spillover violence from conflicts in Libya and Mali, and the growing presence of groups linked to al-Qaeda are serious threats.
+It also faces a restive Tuareg population in the North and spillover violence from conflicts in Libya and Mali.
 Niger has one of the world’s fastest population growth rates.
 Poor infrastructure and frequent weather disasters contribute to economic hardship.
-With the exception of uranium and (as of 2011) oil, substantial mineral resources, including gold, have yet to be exploited.
-According to a 2014 United Nations report, Niger currently hosts upwards of 50,000 refugees from Mali and Nigeria.
+Other than uranium and oil, substantial mineral resources, including gold, have yet to be exploited.
+According to the U.N.
+High Commissioner for Refugees, Niger hosts nearly 80,000 refugees, primarily from Mali and Nigeria.

-Corruption remains a serious problem in Niger.
-In 2014, a court in Niamey lifted the immunity of former President Tandja, opening the way for a possible investigation into the disappearance of nearly $800 million of public money when he left office continued.
-The rule of law is hampered by an ineffective judicial framework, and a weak court system remains vulnerable to political interference.
+Corruption remains a serious problem in Niger, and observers have raised fresh concerns regarding uranium-mining contracts.
+In October 2014, former President Mamadou Tandja was charged with corruption as an investigation into the disappearance of nearly $800 million of public money when he left office continued.
+The rule of law remains hampered by an ineffective judicial framework, and a weak court system is vulnerable to political pressure.

-Niger’s top individual income tax rate is 35 percent, and its top corporate tax rate is 30 percent.
-Other taxes include a value-added tax and a tax on interest and capital gains.
+The top personal income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
+Other taxes include a tax on interest and a capital gains tax.
 The overall tax burden equals 15.8 percent of total domestic income.
 Government spending amounts to 27.8 percent of GDP.
 The budget balance remains negative, and public debt equals about 36 percent of total annual domestic output.

 The inadequate regulatory framework hampers private-sector development.
-Onerous and inconsistent regulations impose substantial costs on business.
-The minimum capital required to incorporate a business is still nearly five times the level of annual average income.
+Onerous and inconsistent regulations impose substantial costs on business operations.
 The labor market is poorly developed, and much of the labor force works in the informal sector.
 The government provides some citizens with food aid and fixes domestic retail fuel prices, which have not changed since early 2013.

-Niger’s average tariff rate is 9.7 percent.
-Importing goods may be time-consuming and costly.
-In most cases, domestic and foreign investors are treated equally under the law.
+Niger’s average tariff rate is 10.2 percent.
+Importation of goods is time-consuming and costly.
+Domestic and foreign investors are generally treated equally under the law.
 State-owned enterprises operate in the energy and telecommunications sectors.
-Despite some progress toward modernizing the financial sector, financing options for starting and expanding private businesses are limited.
+Despite some progress toward modernizing the financial sector, financing options for starting private businesses are limited.
 Overall bank credit to the private sector remains low.